 Contribution: The Council can lend money to its subsidiaries, local businesses, local charities and any other bodies to support local public services and stimulate local economic growth.
-The Council currently does not intend to invest further in service loans.
+The Councils main service investment loan during financial year 2020/21 was with its joint venture company Robin Hood Hotel Ltd (RHH), which had a rate of return of 4%.
+This loan was fully repaid during April 2021.